gbv/beaconspec/beacon.md

 * `yearly`
 * `never`

-The value "`always`" SHOULD be used to describe link dumps that change each time they are accessed.
-The value "`never`" SHOULD be used to describe archived link dumps.
+The value `always` SHOULD be used to describe link dumps that change each time they are accessed.
+The value `never` SHOULD be used to describe archived link dumps.
 Please note that the value of this tag is considered a hint and not a command.

-## Dataset meta fields
+## Meta fields for datasets

 The set that all source identifiers in a link dump originate from is called the **source dataset** and the set that all target identifiers originate from is called the **target dataset**.
 Dataset meta fields contain properties of the source dataset or target dataset, respectively.
-See [](#mapping-dataset-meta-fields-to-rdf) for examples of this meta fields.
+See [](#meta-fields-for-datasets-in-rdf) for for mapping of these fields to RDF.

 ### SOURCESET